 Planning The Perfect Portugal Itinerary

 Although Portugal is a relatively compact country, it offers a wide variety of cities, towns, and attractions to explore.
-Planning the perfect family itinerary to Portugal can be challenging.
+Planning the perfect family itinerary to Portugal can be challenging, you may want to consider booking with a luxury travel agent.
 The first steps in planning a great family vacation in Portugal are deciding which specific destinations you will visit, how long you should stay in each one, and what activities should be part of your experience.

 Before you begin planning the perfect Portugal itinerary, here are some basic questions you will want to answer:

 Is Portugal A Safe Place to Visit?